andydabinett/credit_card_defaults_project/README.md

 The code for this project was written by me with the help of GPT-3.5 to write occasional expressions and syntax.

+EDA.py and Exploratory.ipynb both contain the same code -- however, I included the EDA.py code as a Jupyter Notebook to make it easier to include all the images/results that each block of code outputs.